-Assessment Case Description of Assessment Case Secondary Impacts Approach Case 1: No Air Quality Analysis NO x emissions and VOC emissions < 40 tpy SER N/A Case 2: Secondary Air Quality Impacts NO x emissions and/or VOC emissions ≥ 40 tpy SER Include each precursor of O3 emitted in a significant amount, see Section II.2.
-Tier 1 Approach (e.g., MERPs) Tier 2 Approach (e.g., Chemical Transport Modeling) may be acceptable for the qualitative assessments g., in parts of Alaska where photochemistry is not possible applicant to rely upon a qualitative approach to assess t should be justified on a case-by-case basis in consultation the appropriate EPA Regional Office. he s secondary impacts.
-Any
+Assessment Case Description of Assessment Case Secondary Impacts Approach Case 1: No Air Quality Analysis NO x emissions and VOC emissions < 40 tpy SER N/A Case 2: Secondary Air Quality Impacts NO X emissions and/or VOC emissions \ge 40 tpy SER Include each precursor of O3 emitted in a significant amount, see Section II.2.
+Tier 1 Approach (e.g., MERPs) Tier 2 Approach (e.g., Chemical Transport Modeling) In unique situations (e.g. , in parts of Alaska where photochemistry is not possible for portions of the year), it may be acceptable for the applicant to rely upon a qualitative approach to assess the secondary impacts.
+Any qualitative assessments should be justified on a case-by-case basis in consultation with the appropriate permitting authority and the appropriate EPA Regional Office.